iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ## Database Setup (10 minutes / 0:30)

 By default, Django uses sqlite for its database.
-Let's use PostgreSQL instead since it's better suited for production applications.
+We'll use pSQL instead, because it's more robust and better for web applications.

 Login to `psql`: